nklayman/vue-cli-plugin-electron-builder/docs/guide/recipes.md

 Using npm:

-`npm electron:build -- --linux deb --win nsis` (Do not remove the extra double dashes)
+`npm run electron:build -- --linux deb --win nsis` (Do not remove the extra double dashes)

 Using yarn: